Pomax/arduino-midi-recorder/README.md

 ### FL Studio 20 (Image-Line)

 Drag the `.mid` file onto the application background (_not_ the channel rack, and _not_ into a pattern).
-Uncheck "start new project" in the import dialog, then hit OK.
-You can then assign this a "real" instrument by dragging any VST/FL instrument onto its channel rack entry.
+When prompted to save changes, say "no", then uncheck "start new project" in the MIDI import dialog, then hit "accept".
+This will create a new channel rack entry and placable pattern that you can assign a "real" instrument by dragging any VST/FL instrument onto the channel rack's import default to replace it.

-Importing markers is not  impossible.
+Importing markers is not possible.

 ## Comments and/or questions